AlexBD2k/FYP/README.md

 * Ran some examples to test sklearn pakages and understand how data is processed
 * Imported the original pipeline into the jupyter notebook environment
 * Incorporated pipeline improvements into the Jupyter notebook
+* Ensure all possible data points are being preprocessed

 To-Do:
 * Create an Roc curve model and test it on one task type
-* Ensure all data points are being preprocessed
 * Incorporate more task types into the ROC curve model